Bitwise Operations

 NameOperationDescription

-AND&Pops the last 2 numbers from the stack and pushes their bitwise AND.
+AND&( a b — a&b )Pops the last 2 numbers from the stack and pushes their bitwise AND or common logic gate if both values are boolean.

-NOT~Pops the top number from the stack and pushes its bitwise NOT.
+NOT~( a — ~a )Pops the top number from the stack and pushes its bitwise NOT or common logic gate if value is boolean.

 Usage